wojciech-szyba/wojciech-szyba/README.md

 Taggable notes wall with auto-category filtering (Spotify/YouTube/code detection), date search, and one-click clipboard copy.

 #### :shopping_cart: Bazar
-Family shopping list with communicator in order to discuss align on particular list items
+Family shopping list with communicator in order to discuss and align on particular list items

 #### 🚀 Let's Connect!
 Like what I'm building?
 Got Flask/Python, Dagster, or data pipeline projects?